sidhartha522/costfetcher/README.md

-# Furniture Price Calculator PWA
+# Cost Fetcher PWA

-A Progressive Web App (PWA) to calculate furniture costs from China to India with real-time exchange rates.
+A Progressive Web App (PWA) to calculate product costs from China to India with real-time exchange rates.
 This app can be installed on mobile devices like a native app and works offline.

 ## Features